-There are two methods - A and B. The apparatus for the two methods are the same except that the furnace for Method A has an internal balance.
+The apparatus for the Methods A and B is the same except that the furnace for Method A requires an internal balance.

-• Ignition Furnace: A forced-air ignition furnace that heats the specimens by either the convection or direct IR irradiation method.
-The convection-type furnace must be capable of maintaining the temperature at $538 \pm 5^{\circ}$ C ($1000 \pm 9^{\circ}$ F).
+Ignition Furnace: A forced-air ignition furnace that heats the specimens by either the convection or direct IR irradiation method.
+The convection-type furnace must be capable of maintaining the temperature at 538 ± 5°C (1000 ± 9°F).

 For Method A, the furnace will be equipped with an internal scale thermally isolated from the furnace chamber and accurate to 0.1 g.
 The scale shall be capable of determining the mass of a 3500 g sample in addition to the sample baskets.
 A data collection system will be included so that mass can be automatically determined and displayed during the test.
 The furnace shall have a built-in computer program to calculate the change in mass of the sample baskets and provide for the input of a correction factor for aggregate loss.
 The furnace shall provide a printed ticket with the initial specimen mass, specimen mass loss, temperature compensation, correction factor, corrected asphalt binder content, test time, and test temperature.
 The furnace shall provide an audible alarm and indicator light when the sample mass loss does not exceed 0.01 percent of the total sample mass for three consecutive minutes.
-Perform lift test according to manufacturer's instructions weekly during use.
+Perform lift test according to manufacturer's instructions weekly during use, if applicable.